sdingwan/Twitch-AI-Moderator-Bot/GITHUB_UPLOAD.md

 # 🚀 GitHub Upload Guide

-Your AI Moderator Bot is ready for GitHub!
+Your Twitch AI Moderator Bot is ready for GitHub!
 All private information is protected.

 ## ✅ Privacy Protection